Orlando Therapist Guides You in Choosing Your Word of the Year

 After the meeting, my team raved about how helpful my questions were in helping them extrapolate growth and learning opportunities from the previous year.
 As per usual, I decided to turn these questions into a blog so I can share them with the world.

-Perhaps you can mimic what we did in our meeting.
+Perhaps you can follow our example from the meeting.
 Dim the lights, turn on some peaceful meditation music, have handy some colored markers and paper, and begin your reflective journey.
+In preparation for this activity, you will need a list of values.
+You can download our values list here.

 1. What are you proud of?

 Take a moment to reflect back on the year and list moments, big or small, when you felt a sense of pride or accomplishment.
-What about these moments feel satisfying to you?
+What about these moments feels satisfying to you?
 Did you accomplish a goal that you set for yourself previously?
-Did exceed your own or someone else’s expectations?
+Did you exceed your own or someone else’s expectations?
 Did you master a new skill?
 Take a look at the values list and see what values are driving this sense of accomplishment.
 Pick 1-3 values that were driving your accomplishment.

-2. Think of situations that were difficult this year but you handled them in a way that made you proud.
+2. Think of situations that were difficult this year, but you handled them in a way that made you proud.

-Perhaps you live a healthy lifestyle, you eat nutritious foods, you exercise daily and you spend time with family.
-Make a list of healthy activities and behaviors that you engage in
+Perhaps you live a healthy lifestyle, you eat nutritious foods, you exercise daily, and you spend time with family.
+Make a list of healthy activities and behaviors that you engage in.
+Take a moment to dig in and determine 1-3 values that are motivating these healthy habits that you have already established in your life.

 There are a lot of things you may have in place as healthy habits, but the value that's actually driving the healthy habit might be slightly different for each person.
-It’s about understanding the values that are driving those healthy behaviors which allows you to continue to have integrity with yourself and live your most authentic life.
+It’s about understanding the values that are driving those healthy behaviors, which allows you to continue to have integrity with yourself and live your most authentic life.

 4. What were some challenging events that happened last year that pressed you to grow?

 Take time to reflect on last year and think of any challenging events you went through.
 List some ways these challenging moments pressed you to grow.
-Perhaps, you didn’t get the job you wanted, but it inspired you to go back to school.
+Perhaps you didn’t get the job you wanted, but it inspired you to go back to school.
 Or you were having problems with your kid, so you decided to take a parenting class.

 5. Are there any patterns showing up that need your attention?